fstab50/stslib/FAQ.md

 * * *

-## How do I access AccessKeyId and SecretAccessKey values when using stsAval's default credential format?
+### Q: How do I access AccessKeyId and SecretAccessKey values when using stsAval's default credential format?

 ```python